jorbDehmel/tasks/README.md

 A timestring is some combination of these letters and numbers, denoting some time from the current moment.
 For instance, one week from right now would be '1w'.
-One year, six months, one week, 2 days, 12 hours, 10 minutes and 16 seconds would be '1y6m1w2d12h10i16s'.
+One year, six months, one week, two days, twelve hours, ten minutes and sixteen seconds would be '1y6m1w2d12h10i16s'.

 ### Profiles